anskarl/LoMRF/docs/6_1_build_and_link_lomrf.md

 $ sbt ++2.11.8 publishLocal
 ```

-**Step 2.** Clone and publish locally the Optimus project (see instructions [here](https://github.com/vagm/Optimus)).

-**Step 3 (optional).** Please note that Gurobi is required for running max-margin weight learning and optionally can also
+**Step 2 (optional).** Please note that Gurobi is required for running max-margin weight learning and optionally can also
 be used for MAP inference.
-In order to enable support for Gurobi, you have to build Optimus with Gurobi support
-([see instructions](https://github.com/vagm/Optimus)) and then include Gurobi library dependencies to the `./lib` subdirectory
+In order to enable support for Gurobi, you have to include Gurobi library dependencies to the `./lib` subdirectory
 inside the cloned LoMRF directory (create if not already exists), as it is illustrated in the tree below:

 ```bash